Collaborative Law Attorney in Jersey City

 Is Collaborative Divorce Right for Your Situation?

 In many situations, it is a good idea to try a collaborative approach before resorting to a court battle.
-At D'Alessandro & Cieckiewicz, P.C., we encourage you to discuss your situation with our Jersey City collaborative lawyer to learn more about the process.
+At Lori Cieckiewicz, P.C., we encourage you to discuss your situation with our Jersey City collaborative lawyer to learn more about the process.
 We will be happy to answer your questions, explain the process, evaluate your situation, and help you determine if this method will work for your family.

 Interested in learning more about collaborative law?
 Call us at (201) 561-8441 today!